boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Armoise is a beehave habitat located inside a roughly-spherical S-type asteroid about 11km in diameter.
 The asteroid was claimed by an Extropian microcorp and mined extensively between BF 19 and 11, after which it was abandoned.
 Over the next fifteen years, it saw occasional visits from scavengers and squatters; in AF 5, it was unoccupied.
-The microcorp that had originally claimed the asteroid had broken up after they finished mining it — not an unusual arrangement.
+The microcorp that had originally claimed the asteroid had broken up after they finished mining it (which is a normal procedure for an Extropian microcorp).
 The Collective contacted several of the principles, who where willing to sell their claim on the rock for a pittance of @-rep and credits, since they had neither the desire not capability to make any use of it.

 While almost all of the equipment had since been either stolen or scrapped for feed-stock, the physical hulls of the beehive hab-modules where intact — for the most part, anyway.